phpbb/documentation/development/extensions/tutorial_notifications.rst

 .. note::

-    We have added the *Controller helper object* in the `Additional services`_ section.
+    We have added the *Controller helper object* in the `Additional Services`_ section.

 .. code-block:: php
-   :caption: Returning a url with the Controller helper object
+   :caption: Returning a URL with the Controller helper object

    public function get_url()
    {